fediverse-devnet/feditest/docs/plan/index.md

 ## The problem

-Core premise of the Fediverse is that users can use any app they chose (say “App A”) to interact with others on the Fediverse, even if they use a different “App B”, and when they do so, the interaction “will work”.
-Technically, this means that any two apps A and B must implement the same Fediverse protocol stack in compatible ways.
+Core premise of the Fediverse is that users can use any Fediverse servier-side app they choose (say “App A” such as Mastodon) to interact with others on the Fediverse, even if they use a different server-side “App B”, and when they do so, the interaction “will work”.
+Technically, this means that any two server-side Apps A and B must implement the same Fediverse protocol stack in compatible ways.
+(Note: we will use the term "app" to describe server-side Fediverse apps such as Mastodon.
+Don't confuse it with mobile apps; we don't talk about them here.)

 In practice, this is difficult, for the following reasons: